cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 ### Type Conversions

-When reading from `dynamic`, explicit casting is required:
+Explicit casting is required when reading from `dynamic` objects.

 ```csharp
 // Reading values